don-shaw/MLBTheShow-MarketHistory/README.md

   <li> Paste the curl command into the window </li>
   <li> Copy the Python headers section. </li>
   <li> You only need the header information.
 Overwrite the headers in the code on line 68 and you will be good to go.
 This contains your authentication token and cookies </li>
   <li> Update the other variables on lines 82-85.
 You will need PostgreSQL installed.
-If you want to ignore the datbase part, put an # in front of line #92 </li>
+If you want to ignore the database part, put # in front of line #92 </li>
   <li> Run code! </li>